 Shortly before federal earmarks became all the rage, I reviewed every appropriation New Hampshire’s congressional delegation secured for fiscal year 2008.
-The list represented that encompassed 106 projects for non-profit organizations and for-profit companies.
+The earmarks encompassed 106 projects for non-profit organizations and for-profit companies.

-The third step, of course, was learning if those lobbyists, in turn, donated money to the politicians.
-Three of the four elected officials had accepted money from either an earmark recipient or a lobbyist.
+The third step was learning if those lobbyists, in turn, donated money to the politicians.
+Ultimately, the research showed three of the four elected officials had accepted money from either an earmark recipient or a lobbyist.
 But relative to others in Congress, the Granite State’s delegation acted above board.